aya-thafer2/Mastering-JavaScript-in-20-Days/Day9.md

 ```
 A `promise object`, it's just an object *automatically created* in JavaScript by `fetch`.
 It has two properties:
 1. `Value` which is `undefined`.
+2. `onFulfilled` which is an `empty array` - it's a hidden property.
-2. `on fulfilled` which is an `empty array` - it's a hidden property.
+2. `onRjection` which is an `empty array` - it's a hidden property.